 Continue to the OneGate usage guide.

 6.3 Application Monitoring

-OneGate allows Virtual Machine guests to pull and push service and vm information from OpenNebula.
+OneGate allows Virtual Machine guests to push monitoring information to OpenNebula.
 Users and administrators can use it to gather metrics, detect problems in their applications, and trigger OneFlow elasticity rules.